 How to use Splunk software for this use case

-You can run many searches with Splunk software to maintain Azure cloud infrastructure.
-Depending on what information you have available, you might find it useful to identify some or all of the following:
+You can run many searches with Splunk software to help you manage Azure cloud infrastructure.

 - Inventory of Azure virtual machines